Andrettin/Wyrmsun/readme.txt

 - Wyrmsun now features adaptive music pieces, which change according to context (i.e. the music becomes more intense when a battle occurs) (by Marcelo Fernandez) (https://github.com/marcelofg55/oaml).

 * Terrain
-- Overhaul of the forest tilesets (by Leo).
+- Overhaul of the forest tilesets (by Exidelo).

 * Units
 - When right-clicking on a tile-based resource, workers who are already carrying the resource at maximum capacity will now return goods and then begin harvesting.